Dexaran/DecentralizedEXchange/README.md

 ### Master-contract
 Is throwing events and contains orders mapping and supported tokens mapping.
-Places new BID or ASK contracts.
+Places new BID or ASK contracts when executed.

 ### Bid
 A single BID contract.